 Lions in the Port Lympne Animal Park enclosure

-After more than ten years, three lion cubs were born, one male and two females in Port Lympne.
-The pups were born in the early morning hours of Monday 13.
-May, for the first time to parents Adras, an impressive male and his companion female Oudrice.
+After more than ten years, three lion cubs, one male and two females were born in Port Lympne.
+The pups were born in the early morning hours of Monday, May 13, for the first time to Adras' parents, an imposing male and his female companion Oudrice.
 The lion cubs were named - Khari, Binti and Kulinda!

 Port Lympne Wildlife Sanctuary near Hythe, Kent, England, covers an area of 2,4 km2 and includes a historic mansion and landscaped gardens.